-Their drum lessons are taught one-on-one, on real drum kits which is the best way to learn.
+Their drum lessons near me are taught one-on-one, on real drum kits which is the best way to learn.
 They are also equipped with a multitude of soundproofed rooms and some state of the art studios for industry level recording sessions.

 The Riverside Music College head drum tutor, Ross Cameron, began playing the drums from a very early age and now drums for Glasgow favourites St Deluxe.
 He is a qualified sound engineer and teaches Sound Production on Riverside’s educational programmes.